Deepline vs MCP for GTM Data (2026) - Why CLI Outperforms MCP for Enrichment | Deepline

 MCP is a good fit when you need a standardized protocol layer across many different tool types - databases, calendars, CRMs, file systems, and more.
 With 1,000+ community-built servers and adoption by OpenAI, Google, and Microsoft, MCP is becoming the standard for general-purpose AI tool integration.

 The trade-off is protocol overhead.
 For general-purpose tool use, this overhead is worth it for the interoperability.
-For a specific, high-volume use case like GTM enrichment — where you're running the same structured operations thousands of times — avoiding that overhead adds up.
+For a specific, high-volume use case like GTM enrichment - where you&#x27;re running the same structured operations thousands of times - avoiding that overhead adds up.

 Design decision